ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/capstone-guide-all.md

 Place it in your project folder before linking it in `index.html`.

 ## ✅ Check
-Open your project folder in VS Code and verify you can see all 6 files:
+Open your project folder in VS Code and verify you can see all 4 files:
 - `index.html`
 - `app.js` (we will use this instead of `script.js`)
 - `styles.css`
 - `helpers-full.js` (we will use this instead of `helpers.js` since it has a few more functions to use.)
-- `secret-variables.js`
 - `README.md`
-- `.gitignore`

 If any files are missing, create them before moving to Level 2.

-Hint: To see .gitignore, use `ls -a` to see "all files" even hidden ones.
+> **Note:** What about `.gitignore` and `secret-variables.js`?
+These will be covered in a later level.
+(Before we add secrets.)

 ---

-**Next:** Level 2 - Basic HTML Structure & Live Server Test

 ---